grace-notes/website/contents/topics/james-early-stuarts.md

 largely composed of bishops, courtiers, and the two Scots who had been created English peers.
-To make matters worse, Neile, bishop of Lincoln and one of the worst of sycophants, who was possibly angered by a speech in the commons charging the clergy with leading scandalous lives, 1 delivered a strong attack upon the commons.
+To make matters worse, Neile, bishop of Lincoln and one of the worst of sycophants, who was possibly angered by a speech in the commons charging the clergy with leading scandalous lives, delivered a strong attack upon the commons.
 Let not the lords enter into a conference, he said, on a bill that struck at the very root of the prerogative.
-They would be sure to hear undutiful and seditious speeches, tending to distract both houses and alienate the king and his subjects.2.
+They would be sure to hear undutiful and seditious speeches, tending to distract both houses and alienate the king and his subjects.
 When the commons complained of this speech Neile apologized with tears, but the commons were stir unsatisfied.
 Not content with debating the bishop’s speech against them in the upper house, they strayed like lost sheep into all kinds of trifling accusations